-7. After receiving the Registration request message transmitted at step 5a or step 6b, the target AMF continues with the Registration procedure from step 6 of figure 4.2.2.2.2-1 (with the target AMF corresponding to the new AMF).
+9. After receiving the Registration request message transmitted at step 5a or step 6b, the target AMF, based on rerouting due to slicing, continues with the Registration procedure from step 11 of figure 4.2.2.2.2-1 (with the target AMF corresponding to the new AMF).